powerhousepro69/videoinfox/readme.md

 MOST SREENSHOTS BELOW STILL NEEED UPDATED TO v.2.00 THE FIRST PICTURE HAS BEEN UPDATED.

-For xserver - Find video files, get info on and play.  &nbsp; Yt-dlp integration.
+For xserver - Find video files, get info on and play.  &nbsp; Download by copying url video link to the clipboard.
+Download feature thanks to Yt-dlp.

 To install &nbsp;: &nbsp;Run the 2 lines below
 ```